Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued Wigner matrices

 This section is devoted for the study of Wigner matrices with operator-valued entries.
 Let $(\M, \tau)$ be a tracial $W^*$-probability space and $\uX=(x_{ij})_{1\leq j\leq i\leq N} $ be a finite family of elements in $\M$.
 An operator-valued Wigner matrix $W(\ux)$ of dimension $N \times N$ is the matrix given by

-To study its behavior, we consider the Cauchy transform and apply the results in Sections \ref{section:freeness} and \ref{section:exch}.
+To study its behavior, we consider the Cauchy transform and apply the results of the previous section.
 With this aim, we set $n=N(N+1)/2$ and note that the associated linear map $W : \M^n \rightarrow M_N(\M)$ can be written as follows:

 where $a_{ii}= \frac{1}{2 \sqrt{N}} E_{ii}$ and $ a_{ij}= \frac{1}{\sqrt{N}} E_{ij}$ for $j<i$ and $(E_{ij})_{1\leq i,j \leq N}$ are the canonical $N\times N$ matrices.